Become a wholetime firefighter – our recruitment campaign is due to launch at the beginning of 2025! Sign up to our jobs mailing list

 Our lawful basis

-Whilst we seek parental/legal guardian consent for the child/young person to participate in the Firesetters Intervention Scheme, any personal data that we collect and process will be in accordance the Data Protection Legislation, which we do within our performance of a task carried out in the public interest ( Article 6 (1)(e) of the UK-GDPR).
+Whilst we seek parental/legal guardian consent for the child/young person to participate in the Fire Safety Intervention Scheme, any personal data that we collect and process will be in accordance the Data Protection Legislation, which we do within our performance of a task carried out in the public interest (Article 6 (1)(e) of the UK-GDPR).
 This we do when performing our function as a Fire & Rescue Service, as it is in the public interest to promote fire safety.

 Any collection and use of special categories of personal data (sensitive personal data, such as health data) is also when performing duties for reasons of substantial public interest (Article 9 (2) (g) of the UK-GDPR).
 When processing any special category personal data for this purpose, we need to satisfy a further condition within the Data Protection Act 2018, which is specified in Schedule 1, Part 2 (6) ‘Statutory and government purposes’, as supported by the Fire Services Act (Part 6 ‘Fire Safety’), which provides us with ancillary powers to carry out fire prevention activities within our area.